9QIX/HTB-SOCAnalystPrerequisites/VI. Introduction to Active Directory/VI. Getting Our Hands Dirty/I. AD Administration - Guided Lab Part 1.md

 ![alt text](/Images/image-94.png)

 In this section, we will serve as domain administrators to Inlanefreight for a day.
 We have been tasked to help the IT department close some work orders, so we will be performing actions such as adding and removing users and groups, managing group policy, and more.
-Successful completion of the tasks can lead to us gaining a promotion to the Tier II IT team from the helpdesk.
+Successful completion of the tasks can lead to us gaining a promotion to the Tier II IT team from the helpdesk..

 ## Connection Instructions